Semester 2 Credit Value: | 20 |

 Seminars:

-Throughout the module, each seminar group will explore a specific theme in history that relates to the research expertise of the seminar leader: a weekly seminar series that broadly maps onto the type of primary source or method introduced in the associated weekly lecture.
+There will also be a weekly seminar series that broadly maps onto the type of primary source or method introduced in the associated weekly lecture.
 Seminars will largely focus on analysis of primary sources and the critical questions historians need to ask of each specific type of source evidence, with time given each week to the development of wider skills related to assessment preparation.
 Preparatory reading will also include secondary sources that illuminate approaches to a source type or historical method.

 By the end of the module participants will have: